south-lacrosse/www-dev/docs/developer-info.md

 ### Cloning the Repositories

-When cloning the repositories to your local machine you should put `www-dev` somewhere sensible, but `www` can be cloned to a temporary directory as it will be moved in a later step.
+When cloning the repositories to your local machine you should put `www-dev` somewhere sensible, but `www` can be cloned to a temporary directory as it should be merged with your WordPress directory (see [Configuring Local Development](#configuring-local-development)).
 If you have write access to the repository then you should clone using SSH from `git@github.com:south-lacrosse/repo` rather than `https://github.com/south-lacrosse/repo`, and if you have created a fork then do the same except replace south-lacrosse with your username.

 ```console
 git clone https://github.com/south-lacrosse/www